mirror/dd-wrt/src/router/openssl3/NOTES-NONSTOP.md

 `COMP_ROOT` needs to be in Windows form.

-`Configure` must specify the `no-makedepend` option otherwise errors will result when running the build because the c99 cross-compiler does not support the `gcc -MT` option.
 An example of a `Configure` command to be run from the OpenSSL directory is:

-    ./Configure nonstop-nsx_64 no-makedepend --with-rand-seed=rdcpu
+    ./Configure nonstop-nsx_64 --with-rand-seed=rdcpu

 Do not forget to include any OpenSSL cross-compiling prefix and certificate options when creating your libraries.